gwax/www-gwax/posts/2004/11/yippee-election.rst

 :updated: 2006-09-19 15:53:22+00:00
 :tags: politics

-Well, the election was yesterday and I voted; it was kind of cool I guess.
+Well, the election was yesterday and I voted; it was kind of cool, I guess.
 Last night I went over to Burton-Connor to hang out with Nick and watch the results come in; the hanging out was more interesting than the results, which is kind of sad.
 It's been pretty much deadlocked and it